 Disclosure: some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

-Ride of a Lifetime is almost Bob Iger’s memoir his career progression at some of America’s largest media empires, starting as a stagehand at ABC to the CEO of Disney.
+Ride of a Lifetime is almost Bob Iger’s memoir of his career progression at some of America’s largest media empires, starting as a stagehand at ABC to the CEO of Disney.
 In this book, you follow each step of his career and look into what he sees as the key aspects of what makes a good leader, gained from mentors and years of experience in LA and New York.
 If you’re looking for a behind the scenes at Disney book, this isn’t it.

-Leadership isn’t a set of hard rules to follow, more an understanding of when and how to apply your knowledge and judgment.
+Leadership isn’t a set of hard rules to follow, but more an understanding of when and how to apply your knowledge and judgment.
 A leader can be a force multiplier or a hindrance to a creative team.
 What people sometimes describe as a “strong leader” may be a negative to a company due to their dampening effects.

 To this day, I wake nearly every morning at four-fifteen, though now I do it for selfish reasons: to have time to think and read and exercise before the demands of the day take over.
 Those hours aren’t for everyone, but however you find the time, it’s vital to create space in each day to let your thoughts wander beyond your immediate job responsibilities, to turn things over in your mind in a less pressured, more creative way than is possible once the daily triage kicks in.